Cart0

 • Sour Cream and/or Whip Cream)

 “If we didn’t have palacsinta, there was a serious crisis in the family,” says Jeremy Salamon, the 24-year-old chef of New York restaurant The Eddy.
-Growing up in Boca Raton, Jeremy’s grandmother Agi always served the Hungarian dessert of crepes rolled into logs, tucking in cinnamon and sugar, dried fruits, or sour cream and nuts, or, when he and his brother were little, Yoo-hoo chocolate syrup.
+Growing up in Boca Raton, Jeremy’s grandmother Agi always served the Hungarian dessert of crepes, which she rolled into logs, tucking in cinnamon and sugar, dried fruits, or sour cream and nuts, or, when he and his brother were little, Yoo-hoo chocolate syrup.

 “If we didn’t have palacsinta, there was a serious crisis in the family”